youngbryanyu/simple-app-config/README.md

 ## Command Line Arguments
 Command line arguments are optional and can be specified to override and set custom settings.

 > :warning: Command line arguments take precedence over environment variables.
-As an example. if the `--env` command line arg which sets the environment is set to `production`, but the `NODE_ENV` environment variable is set to `development`, the environment determined will be `production`.
+As an example. if the `--env` command line argument which sets the environment is set to `production`, but the `NODE_ENV` environment variable is set to `development`, the environment determined will be `production`.
 If neither a command line argument or environment varirable is set to override a specific field, the module will fall back to the default.

 ### ---config-dir
 The `--config-dir` command line argument can be set to specify a custom path to the `/config` directory.
 This will override any custom path set by the `CONFIG_DIR` environment variable.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.